Cal Poly Biological Sciences offers two graduate degree programs at the Master's level.

-- Applicants to the regular MS program are strongly encouraged to contact prospective faculty advisors in the Biological Sciences Department.
+- Applicants to the regular MS program are STRONGLY ENCOURAGED to contact prospective faculty advisors in the Biological Sciences Department.
 Admission to the regular MS program requires that an advisor agree to supervise an applicant (not applicable if applying for the Specialization in Regenerative Medicine).
 Faculty research interests can be found by browsing faculty profiles.

 Application to Cal Poly’s graduate program in Biological Sciences requires completion of the following steps at two different websites:

 - Apply to Cal Poly via Cal State Apply by Feb 1.
 ALL materials listed below MUST be submitted prior to the Feb 1 deadline for consideration of the application.
 Extensions beyond Feb 1 are not possible.